HeatherWYL/Cocos-Creator-SDK/resources/js/ReadMe.md

-Agora provides ensured quality of experience (QoE) for worldwide Internet-based voice and video communications through a virtual global network optimized for real-time web and mobile-to-mobile applications.
+Agora provides ensured quality of experience (QoE) for worldwide Internet-based voice communications through a virtual global network optimized for real-time web and mobile-to-mobile applications.

-- The [agora]{@link agora} namespace is the entry point of the Agora Cocos Creator SDK providing API methods for applications to quickly start a voice and video call or the live interactive audio and video streaming.
+- The [agora]{@link agora} namespace is the entry point of the Agora Cocos Creator SDK providing API methods for applications to quickly start a voice call or the live interactive audio streaming.
 - The [AgoraRtcEvents]{@link AgoraRtcEvents} class reports runtime events to the applications.

 ### Channel Management